mountwebs/ha-plant-tracker/README.md

 ## About
 I am still learning python, and this is the first project I share.
 Any feedback or suggestions are appreciated!

+## Changelog
+1.2.2020
+- Fixed error in watering_window
+- Fixed class name
+- Fixed time on run_daily (to 00:05)